Hometown International

+A former chairman and others associated with the company were charged in September 2022 in relation to their work for Hometown International with conspiracy to commit securities fraud, securities fraud, conspiracy to manipulate securities prices, and other offenses.

 Stock market listing

 When Hometown intended to go public in 2015, the U.S. Securities and Exchange Commission (SEC) had warned Hometown that it believed that the company was a shell company.
 Hometown's leadership objected, stating that it was operating a delicatessen and that it was investing in food preparation and service.

-In a letter to clients published in April 2021, hedge fund manager David Einhorn remarked that retail investors were at risk from inflated valuations of publicly-traded companies.
+In a letter to clients published in April 2021, hedge fund manager David Einhorn remarked that retail investors were at risk from inflated valuations of publicly traded companies.
 Hometown International, whose stock had started trading in 2019, had sales of only $35,748 in the past two years combined, yet it had a market capitalization of over $100 million.
 Einhorn wrote, "The largest shareholder is also the CEO/CFO/Treasurer and a Director, who also happens to be the wrestling coach of the high school next door to the deli.
 The pastrami must be amazing."

 On April 22, 2021, the OTC Markets Group delisted Hometown's stock from its OTCQB market "for not complying with the rules" and marked it as CE, for caveat emptor.
 The OTC placed a skull and crossbones icon next to Hometown's stock symbol as a warning that investors should exercise care before investing in a stock marked CE.